IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 ==========================  =======  ===========
 termsType                   string   Type of terms of use.
 Possible values are: LICENSE_BASED, ALL_RIGHTS_RESERVED or RESTRICTED. accessConditions            string   Conditions under which a file can be accessed.
 Available and required when termsType=RESTRICTED.
 Possible values are: ACADEMIC_PURPOSE, NOT_FOR_REDISTRIBUTION, ACADEMIC_PURPOSE_AND_NOT_FOR_REDISTRIBUTION, CUSTOM. license                     string   Standardized name of a specific license.
-Available and required when termsType=LICENSE_BASED. accessConditionsCustomText  string   Description on how exactly a file is restricted and how it can be access.
+Available and required when termsType=LICENSE_BASED.
+To list all valid values see `Active Licenses`_. accessConditionsCustomText  string   Description on how exactly a file is restricted and how it can be access.
 Available and required when accessConditions=CUSTOM.
 ==========================  =======  ===========